AmirHooshangi/Template/README.md

-All you need is "create-project" command in Emacs which asks you to enter your g8 template name. for example "typesafehub/scala-sbt", if you're not sure about the first part (here typesafehub) you can search the scala templates like this "*/scala". and you would get list available templates in another buffer.
+All you need is "create-project" command in Emacs which asks you to enter your g8 template name. for example "typesafehub/scala-sbt", if you're not sure about the first part (here typesafehub) you can search the scala templates like this "*/scala". and you would get list of available templates in another buffer.

 ### Free Software ?